Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Boulder has 47 active public transport stops, operated by a mix of buses.
-These stops are served by five routes, offering a total of 132 weekly passenger trips.
-The city's transport accessibility is rated good, with residents typically located 227 meters from the nearest stop.
+Boulder has 47 active public transport stops serving a mix of bus routes.
+These are operated by five different routes, offering a total of 132 weekly passenger trips.
+Transport accessibility is rated good, with residents typically located 227 meters from the nearest stop.

 Service frequency averages 18 trips per day across all routes, equating to approximately two weekly trips per individual stop.